-Despite all of the negative press about United Airlines, their introduction of Stroopwafels has been generally praised.
+Despite all of the negative press about United Airlines, their introduction of Stroopwafels to the American public has been generally praised.
 These Dutch treats are available at several US retailers but many people are introduced to them on a United flight, as I was.
 Now, they’re not Biscoff cookies, but they’re still good.
-Unfortunately, it was reported in June 2018 that Stroopwafels were going to be phased out of some of United’s snack cart menus, at least on a temporary basis, to make way for a maple flavored cookie.
-Happily though, they were then reported to be coming back in rotation.
+I’m glad to see they’re now a permanent feature on United’s snack menu.

-Skeeter Nut Free Chocolate Chip cookies has been my go to snack on JetBlue but I still have other options to change it up.
+How I miss the Skeeter Nut Free Chocolate Chip cookies as I find the Belgian Boys Choc O’ Chip Cookie Stash to be a poor mans replacement.
 The Popcorners are nice for a change but I wish I had someone to remind me I am not a fan of the Terra Chips when I go to grab a bag of them (note from Sharon: You never told me.
 I’ll remind you next time).

 I didn’t realize how much I identified each airline with a specific snack.
 I look forward to the snack cart rolling down the aisle and the one flight I slept through it, I really felt like I missed out on something special.